 Covent Garden Market has both indoors and outdoors marketplace.
 In the indoor marketplace, there are shops which sell fresh vegetables and fruits, meat products, cheese and many other products.
 There are also a few restaurants which have been doing business in this place for the past several years.

 Covent Garden Market Restaurants

 In these restaurants, one can find a variety of food options to choose from like bread, soups, salads, sausages, cheese, sandwiches, cakes, and pastries, etc. It can be rightly said that this place is apt for all those who love to explore new food joints.
 The outside is basically where the farmers sell fresh local produce.

 The Covent Garden Market comprises of three markets wherein one can find everything under one roof.
-The three famous markets in Covent Garden are- The Apple Market, East Colonnade Market and the Jubilee Market.
-The Apple Market is one stop place which is ideal for purchasing antiques, arts, jewellery, houseware, etc.
+The three famous markets in Covent Garden are- The Apple Market, East Colonnade Market, and the Jubilee Market.
+The Apple Market is one stop place which is ideal for purchasing antiques, arts, jewelry, houseware, etc.

 Nearest Tube Stations to reach Covent Garden Market are-

 3. Tottenham Court Road Tube Station

 1.Address & Postcode:- 41 TheMarket, London WC2F 8RF

 a.
 Phone:- +44 20 7395 3765